aws-solutions/video-on-demand-on-aws/README.md

 ## source code node.js 4.3:

-lambda/workflow - Micro services that make up the AWS Step Functions.
+lambda/functions - Micro services that make up the AWS Step Functions.
-- **mediainfo**         - runs mediainfo executable on s3 signed url. https://mediaarea.net/en/MediaInfo
 - **dynamo-entry**      - creates the initial DynamoDB entry for the source video.
 - **encode-hls**        - creates an HLS encode job on Elastic Transcoder based on the profiler.
 - **encode-mp4**        - creates an MP4 encode job on Elastic Transcoder based on the profiler.